pbkhrv/jason-tree/README.md

 # The story behind JasonTree

 I was prototyping a couple of single-page web applications that needed to store and retrieve some data from the server.
 I was mostly interested in getting the UI to the point where it could be demo'ed and discussed.
 Keeping the data models clean and organized wasn't important, since the whole thing was meant to be thrown out and rewritten anyway.
-I wanted to keep the backend as light as possible, preferably without databases.
+I wanted to keep the backend as light as possible, preferably without using a database.
 I also wanted it to be hosted locally on my laptop, in order to be able to give demoes without an Internet connection.

 Little by little, I arrived at the idea of storing all of my data in one large associative array on the server and accessing it via HTTP and JSON.
 It was simple to use and understand.
+It allowed me to iterate quickly without committing to rigid data models or data access frameworks.
 That's how JasonTree was born.
 It is still highly experimental and I'd love to get your feedback and input.

 # Can it do X?